fws-solutions/starter_s/README.md

 The function takes two arguments:

 - First argument is a name of a file.
-- Second argument are additional classes.
+- Second argument are additional classes (default: empty string).
+- Third argument is boolean to set whether function is used with SVG Icon ACF field (default: false).

     Example: